mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

  - we're getting the values directly from a simple iterable, `range(256)`.

 You may or may not need a second to process the string formatting `'=%02X' % c`, which uses [ancient formatting syntax][pydont-string-formatting], but you'll need that second regardless of whether we have a list comprehension or a loop.
-So, might as well just see that upfront, so you can spend your brain power on what really matters (understanding the formatting).
+Might as well just see that upfront, so you can spend your brain power on what really matters (understanding the formatting).

 ### Flattening a list of lists

-It is reasonable to use list comprehensions with two loops and a great example of such a list comprehension is this:
+It is perfectly acceptable to use list comprehensions with two loops, and a great example of such a list comprehension is this:

 ```py
 # Lib/asyncio/base_events.py in Python 3.11